860-387-7880

 When you source your Hardie products from Supply Ontime, you gain access to local inventory, flexible order quantities, and reliable delivery services.
 With careful planning and quality materials, you can craft a beautiful, code‑compliant exterior that stands up to Southern California’s heat, humidity, and wildfire risks for decades.

-Fiber Cement Trim Board 1 in. x 3.5 in. x 12 ft.
-Primed Smoothed James Hardie HZ14 5
+About This Product The Trim Board 1 in. x 5-1/2 in. x 12 ft.
+Smooth Primed Fiber Cement by James Hardie is a high-performance trim solution designe...